spsforks/QB64-Wiki/Console-Window.md

 <center>**Copying console screen text**</center>
 Console Window text can be copied by highlighting the text holding down the left mouse button.
 Once text is highlighted, right click the console window title bar to open the *Edit >* menu and click *Copy*. *Paste* and *Select All* are also available in the menu.

+## Example(s)
-*Example:* Copying console window text is as simple as a right click on highlighted text areas.
+ Copying console window text is as simple as a right click on highlighted text areas.
 Another right click will close console.

 ```vb